 This time Ron and I were NOT so fortunate.

-For some reason, my first vein offering one vial, apparently then collapsed and the rest of my veins decided to remain HIDDEN.
+For some reason, my first vein offer up one vial of blood, and then apparently collapsed and the rest of my veins decided to remain HIDDEN.
 Yes, you read correctly… HIDDEN.

 None of my veins wanted to come to the surface that morning.
 After several attempts, he got another person to try, and I felt sooooo sorry for her, as she too could NOT get my veins to surface after trying BOTH arms.